otothea/node-twitchcmd/README.md

 @OtotheBot: It works!
 ```

-##### If mapped to a function, your bot will role a random number between 0 and 100 and call your function with that roll.
+##### If mapped to a function, your bot will role a random number between 0 and 100 and call your function with that roll as the first argument.

 This command map simulates a Rock, Paper, Scissors game response from your bot: